IBM-Cloud/docs/services/DevOpsInsights/insights_risk.md

 6. View the Deployment Risk dashboard by going to [IBM Bluemix DevOps](https://console.ng.bluemix.net/devops), selecting your toolchain, and clicking **DevOps Insights**.

+The Deployment Risk dashboard relies on the presence of a gate after a staging deployment job.
+If you want to use the dashboard, make sure that you have a gate after you deploy to the staging environment, but before you deploy to a production environment.

 ### Configuring notifications
 {: #jenkins notifications}